al3xtjames/Gigabyte-GA-Z77X-macOS-Install/README.md

 # Gigabyte-GA-Z77X DSDT Patch

-DSDT Patches for Gigabyte GA-Z77X motherboards on OS X
+DSDT Patches for Gigabyte GA-Z77X motherboards on OS X.

 ### Supported Motherboards
 Currently, the following motherboards are supported by the GA-Z77X script and the manual DSDT patches in the repo: